PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

   caption: "Bijl & Tiet's findings comparing PERFT and Search Speed across representations", )

 In summary, their findings challenge the general consensus that the main advantage of BitBoards is move generation speed @tessaract[p.6, p.10] @sophie[p.4] @parallel_chess_searching[p.49].
 This study shows that mailbox approaches like `0x88` can keep up in Perft tests.
-However, in terms of evaluation, Bitboards are significantly faster, yielding more nodes searched during actual gameplay. @bijl_2021_exploring[p.19].
+However, in terms of evaluation, BitBoards are significantly faster, yielding more nodes searched during actual gameplay. @bijl_2021_exploring[p.19].

 === Move Representation
-When an engine employs PEXT or Magic BitBoards, what it ends up getting as pseudo-legal / legal moves is a raw bitboard.
-This will not be sufficient as special moves, such as en-passant, castling, captures, promotions etc., require updating multiple different Bitboards.
+When an engine employs PEXT or Magic BitBoards, what it ends up getting as pseudo-legal / legal moves is a raw BitBoard.
+This will not be sufficient as special moves, such as en-passant, castling, captures, promotions etc., require updating multiple different BitBoards.
 As such, to contextualize the `make_move` function, we need to pack the raw moves into an efficient structure.

 The fundamental information that this structure has to capture is the `from` and the `to` square.
-Following the tradition of using unsigned integers to represent the entities, representing moves requires us to have an integer that is at least 12 bits long at minimum, with each 6-bits representing the `from` and the `to` square.However, modern engines like #link("https://stockfishchess.org/")[Stockfish] use a 16 bit representation for the moves @tessaract[p.12] @shannon_1950_programming[p.10] @bijl_2021_exploring[p.
+Following the tradition of using unsigned integers to represent the entities, representing moves requires us to have an integer that is at least 12 bits long at minimum, with each 6-bits representing the `from` and the `to` square.However, modern engines like #link("https://Stockfishchess.org/")[Stockfish] use a 16 bit representation for the moves @tessaract[p.12] @shannon_1950_programming[p.10] @bijl_2021_exploring[p.
 8-9].
 ```
 0000 000000 000000
 ____ ______ ______